Parkland-CSC155/SP16-team4-project/README.md

 # SP16-team4-project

+5/3/2016
+I revised the app.js and views/list.ejs files to incorporate pagination into the food listing.
+For reference and potential reversion, I saved copies of the previous versions of these files in the "archive may 3" folder.

 4/24/2016

 I revised the app.js file with some basic preliminary code and some initial routes.
 I could not get the api.js file to work, or see any real use for it at this time, so I built the routes into the app.js file.